 Being involved in any type of collision in Athens can be shocking and upsetting.
 However, the experience is particularly jarring – and dangerous – when a collision involves a large truck or tractor-trailer.
 The smaller passenger car typically gets destroyed in this type of crash, and its occupants are left with severe if not fatal injuries.

 At Adamson & Cleveland, LLC, our Athens personal injury lawyers are passionate about protecting the rights of truck accident victims and their families.
 If you face high medical expenses, lost wages, pain, suffering and other losses as a result of your crash, you are not alone.
-We have nearly 40 years of combined legal experience and a record of successfully handling truck accident cases on behalf of clients throughout Georgia.
+We have over 75 years of combined legal experience and a record of successfully handling truck accident cases on behalf of clients throughout Georgia.
 We are ready to help you today.
 To get started, contact us for a free consultation.

 - 1 How Can a Lawyer Help in Your Truck Accident Case?

 - 2 What Makes Tractor-Trailer Accidents Different?

 - 3 What Are the Top Causes of Trucking Accidents?

 - 4 How Can You Prove Fault in Your Truck Accident?